 Our attorneys are also engaged in research on the potential regulation of assisted reproductive technologies (ART), including in vitro fertilization (IVF).
 With hundreds of thousands of so-called leftover embryos languishing in IVF clinics, it is critical that legislators provide meaningful oversight and regulation of IVF and other reproductive technologies.

-When the movement to legalize physician-assisted suicide gained steam during the 1970s, AUL’s attorneys warned that the legalization of the morally abhorrent practice would create a continuum in which the “right to die” would inevitably become the “duty to die.”
-Today, as euthanasia advocates wage a national campaign to export the practice of physician-assisted suicide–now legal in Oregon and Washington state–to all 50 states, AUL is committed to stopping its spread and preventing the devaluation of human life.
+When the movement to legalize suicide by physician gained steam during the 1970s, AUL’s attorneys warned that the legalization of the morally abhorrent practice would create a continuum in which the “right to die” would inevitably become the “duty to die.”
+Today, as euthanasia advocates wage a national campaign to export the practice of suicide by physician–lawful in only a handful of states–to all 50 states, AUL is committed to combatting its spread and preventing the devaluation of human life.

 Healthcare Freedom of Conscience